yuhuan-wu/RDPNet/README.md

 ### Data

-Before training/testing our network, please download the data: [[Google Drive, 0.7G]](https://drive.google.com/file/d/1FR7K6gdIStio-QEimxGqN-VHgGrIJMN6), [[Baidu Yun, yhwu]](https://pan.baidu.com/s/1s5tdYinlwVKTg09mA_l-Fg).
+Before training/testing our network, please download the data:

+* ISOD and SOC datasets: [[Google Drive, 0.7G]](https://drive.google.com/file/d/1FR7K6gdIStio-QEimxGqN-VHgGrIJMN6), [[Baidu Yun, yhwu]](https://pan.baidu.com/s/1s5tdYinlwVKTg09mA_l-Fg).
 The above zip file contains data of the ISOD and SOC dataset.

+* COME15K datasets: First download original data on the [official site](https://github.com/JingZhang617/cascaded_rgbd_sod).
+Then please downloaed [json format annotations](https://drive.google.com/drive/folders/1-nLBBxkTuGR_-RHjIpl2PJtwA3rB3IRf?usp=sharing) made by me.
+Extract them to `datasets/COME15K/`.

 Note: if you are blocked by Google and Baidu services, you can contact me via e-mail and I will send you a copy of data and model weights.

 We have processed the data to json format so you can use them without any preprocessing steps.
 After completion of downloading, extract the data and put them to `./datasets/` folder.
-Then, the `./datasets/` folder should contain two folders: `isod/, soc/`.
+Then, the `./datasets/` folder should contain two folders: `isod/, soc/, COME15K/`.

 ### Train